campbell-r-e/EtherWave-Archive/START_HERE.md

-# 🚀 START HERE - Ham Radio Logbook Quick Reference
+# 🚀 START HERE - GEKHoosier QSO Suite Quick Reference

 ## ✅ Configuration Complete!

 All initial configuration files have been created.
-Your system is ready to run.
+Your GEKHoosier QSO Suite is ready to run with an Indiana-themed professional interface featuring dark mode support!

 ---